mohammedAljadd/mohammedAljadd/README.md

 I am interested in telecom field as well as AI.
 My aim is to use AI to serve the telecom industry and making people lifes easier.

 <a href='https://www.linkedin.com/in/mohammed-al-jadd-a540281b7/'> My LinkedIn profil </a>

+In my github account you will find my projects related to machine learning and deep learning!

+Have a nice day 😄 !